-The Task Force's Program Subcommittee originally proposed nine results on which to focus.
-Each result and its proposed indicators underwent intensive review and discussion by the Subcommittee and its successor, the Results Workgroup.
+The Task Force's Program Subcommittee originally proposed nine Results on which to focus.
+Each Result and its proposed Indicators underwent intensive review and discussion by the Program Subcommittee and its successor, the Results Workgroup.
 Both groups had representation from the State and local levels; public and private members; and included county public health officials, county social service employees, local school system staff, local management board members, advocates, and State agency staff.

-In January 1999, eight results were adopted, forming the basis for the Maryland's Results for Child Well-Being report.
-The chosen results capture the quality of life for children and families in Maryland, and progress towards achieving each result is determined through selected indicators which specifically measure segments of each result.
-By monitoring the indicators, the State and local jurisdictions are able to evaluate the effectiveness of service delivery to children and families.
+In January 1999, eight Results were adopted, forming the basis for the Maryland's Results for Child Well-Being report.
+The adopted Results capture the quality of life for children and families in Maryland, and the progress towards achieving each Result which is determined through selected Indicators that specifically measure segments of each Result.
+By monitoring the Indicators, the State and local jurisdictions are able to evaluate the effectiveness of service delivery to children and families.
 Beginning in 2015, the Office began migrating the report online, allowing Maryland's Results for Child Well-Being to serve as a crucial resource by connecting users directly to source material from the Children's Cabinet and other sources.
-Since 2016, data to measure progress has been collected in Child Well-Being Scorecards that are accessible on the Office's website.
+Since 2016, data to measure progress has been collected in Child Well-Being Scorecards that are accessible online here.